-Most Believers who practice a Hebraic faith keep the Sabbath.
-The fourth commandment is clear, and numerous other places throughout the bible make it obvious that God finds observation of the Sabbath something all His people should do.
+What does keeping the Sabbath look like?
+The fourth commandment is clear, and numerous other places throughout the Bible make it evident that God finds observation of the Sabbath something all His people should do.
 Keeping the Sabbath means, in part, not working on that day.
 We are to refrain from our vocation as well as other work.

 “Remember the sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is a sabbath of the Lord your God; in it you shall not do any work, you or your son or your daughter, your male or your female servant or your cattle or your sojourner who stays with you.
 For in six days the Lord made the heavens and the earth, the sea and all that is in them, and rested on the seventh day; therefore the Lord blessed the sabbath day and made it holy.”